icyTan/portfolio2019/src/pages/stc.md

 ![Top row is initial iterations of a screen, bottom row is the second iteration after testing](../images/stc/1__P6s2dG3JAmD0FO8Md__pBGw.jpeg)

-<figcaption>Top row is initial iterations of a screen, bottom row is the second iteration after testing</figcaption>

 *   Include a current user location the map view
 *   Moved personalized recommendations from the landing page to a separate section to reduce the complexity of each section to a single purpose.